-Singulair is a common prescription medication that helps to prevent asthma attacks in people aged 12 months and over.
-It is also known as montelukast.
+Singulair, or montelukast, is a prescription medication that helps prevent asthma attacks in people aged 12 months and over.
+Singulair can also provide relief for seasonal, indoor, and outdoor allergies and allergic rhinitis.

 However, Singulair has severe side effects related to mood, which have caused controversy in recent years.